AnInternetTroll/speedruncom-discord-bot/README.md

 # What is this?

-This is a really simple bot that is meant to help people in the speedrun.com server when assisting new comers.
+This is a really simple bot that is meant to help people in the speedrun.com [Discord server](https://discord.gg/0h6sul1ZwHVpXJmK) when assisting new comers.
+So they can ask questions in the relevant place

 # Features

-- Look up a game and send it's discord invite link
+- It looks up a game or series and sends the Discord link, if there isn't one it sends the forums

 # Setup